-The next few days, weeks and months were a blur of visits to intensive care, high dependency wards and Linden Lodge, the neuro-rehabilitation unit at Nottingham’s City Hospital where Michelle is currently staying as she continues her recovery.
-She has received, and continues to receive, physiotherapy and speech and language therapy and I have been blown away by the care and attention that the teams have given to Michelle during her time in their care.
+The next few days, weeks and months were a blur of visits to intensive care, high dependency wards and Linden Lodge, the neuro-rehabilitation unit at Nottingham’s City Hospital where Michelle stayed until April 2017 as she began her journey to recovery.
+She has received, and continues to receive, physiotherapy and speech and language therapy and I was blown away by the care and attention that the teams have given to Michelle during her time in their care.

-During times like this it is common for people to feel rather impotent about the ways in which they can help and the past 9 months have been no different for me.
-Although Rob and I are no longer together, I still want to give back to these truly amazing people.
+During times like this it is common for people to feel rather impotent about the ways in which they can help and although Rob and I are no longer together, I still want to give back to these truly amazing people.

 I wanted to do something BIG and yet I am well aware that if I tried to run a half marathon or marathon the strain I would put on the NHS would far outweigh any fundraising efforts I could make for them!
 And so I have decided to up my 10km game and sign up for 10x10kms throughout 2017.